mikeschaekermann/mikeschaekermann.github.io/_posts/2017-10-05-designing-running-and-analyzing-experiments.md

 ---
 layout: post
-title: "Notes on Design and Analysis of Experiments"
+title: "Notes on Designing, Running and Analyzing Experiments"
 tags:
     - python
     - notebook
 ---

 {% include _toc.html %}

+These notes are a result of taking the online course [Designing, Running and Analyzing Experiments](https://www.coursera.org/learn/designexperiments) taught by Scott Klemmer and Jacob Wobbrock.
+The contents are therefore based on the corresponding presentations available online.

 ## Basic Experiment Design Concepts